croningp/RecursiveMA/README.md

 tree = build_tree(data, max_level=<n>)
 ```

-Note that this function assume that each dataframe has the columns `mz` and `intensity`, as well as `parent` for MS2 and higher.
+Note that this function assumes that each dataframe has the columns `mz` and `intensity`, as well as `parent` for MS2 and higher.

 Then you can run the recursive MS2MA algorithm:
 ```python